Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

 #### New and changed features

 - GCC
-  - arm target changes has been back-ported from releases/gcc-9.
+  - ARM target changes have been back-ported from releases/gcc-9.
   - Libsanitizer: AddressSanitizer overhead reduction option has been added.
 - Glibc
   - Timezone: updated from tzcode 2020a.